 Resident education in the basic biomedical sciences is enhanced in three ways.
 First, weekly departmental conferences are designed to cover a broad spectrum of oral and maxillofacial surgical and medical topics, with basic sciences presented as an integral part of the background, diagnosis and treatment.
-Second, each resident takes part in an oral mock board examination administered yearly by the full and part-time faculty.
-Third, each resident takes the yearly OMSSAT (Oral and Maxillofacial Surgery Self Assessment Tool) of the American Association of Oral and Maxillofacial Surgeons.
+Second, each resident takes part in an oral mock board examination administered yearly by non-faculty surgeons.
+Third, each resident takes the yearly OMSITE (Oral and Maxillofacial Surgery in Training Examination) of the American Association of Oral and Maxillofacial Surgeons.
 These examinations encourage study in the basic sciences as well as clinical areas.

 All residents, in conjunction with a faculty preceptor, design and perform a research project, write a textbook chapter, or involve themselves in some other form of scholarly activity.
 The project should produce a publishable manuscript prior to completion of the program.
 If the abstract of the research is chosen for presentation by the IADR or AAOMS, the department pays the expenses incurred by the resident to present the abstract.
 The following list specifies the rotations for each postgraduate year.

 We have three service teams: an operating room team, a hospital (clinic, emergency room, consults, etc.) team, and a school/practice team.
 Each team is comprised of a fourth-year reaident, a third-year resident and a lower-level resident.